-- Optional textbook: Carlos Schwantes, The Pacific Northwest: An Interpretative History (Lincoln, NE: University of Nebraska Press, 1996).

-All of the books are available from the college bookstore or from various online booksellers.
-I have also placed copies on reserve at the college library.

-- I will announce in class and in Canvas which reading assignments you need to complete for the next class meetings.
+- All reading assignments can be found in the following sources: - Joyce P. Kaufman, A Concise History of U.S. Foreign Policy, 4th Edition (Lanham, MD.: Rowman and Littlefield, 2017). - Jeffrey A. Engel, Mark Atwood Lawrence, and Andrew Preston, eds, America in the World: A History in Documents from the War with Spain to the War on Terror (Princeton, N.J.: Princeton University Press, 2014). - Specific history-related websites or electronic documents that I have provided links to in the modules section of the class site in Canvas. - All of the books are available from the college bookstore or from various online booksellers.
+I have also placed copies on reserve at the college library. - I will announce in class and in Canvas which reading assignments you need to complete for the next class meetings.
 It is your responsibility to be aware of the reading schedule and to have completed the readings on time. - I will assume that you have completed all of the assigned readings for the class on time each week.
 I will expect that you will use this material in completing papers, exams and assignments and will grade your work accordingly. - I highly recommend that you make notes as you complete the readings and attend class.
 These will be very useful when it comes to completing the quizzes/homework and preparing for exams. - As you read for class, you should think critically about the information being presented to you.
 By this I mean that you should be skeptical about what the authors have to say.